-The construction sites covered by this General Permit are considered to be human related sources of sediment to the watershed and therefore, Responsible Dischargers.
+The construction sites covered by this General Permit are considered to be human related sources of sediment to the watershed.
 Responsible Dischargers are not to exceed the load allocations or reductions assigned to “small management sources.”
 These allocations vary by subwatershed, as noted in Table 37 above.
 Responsible Dischargers calculate their annual loading by multiplying the area of the site with the appropriate load allocation.

 Compliance Actions and Schedule

-Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLAs.
+Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocations.
 The North Coast Sediment TMDL Implementation Policy does not include an implementation date for this TMDL.
 Therefore, Responsible Dischargers are required to comply with this TMDL upon the effective date of this General Permit.

-V. Eel River – Middle Main Sediment TMDL
+v.
+Eel River – Middle Main Sediment TMDL

-The U.S. EPA established the Eel River – Middle Main Sediment TMDL on December 31, 2005 to address the impairment of the Middle Main Eel River (from Dos Rios to the South Fork Eel River) and its tributaries due to sediment.
+The U.S. EPA established the Eel River – Middle Main Sediment TMDL on December 31, 2005, to address the impairment of the Middle Main Eel River (from Dos Rios to the South Fork Eel River) and its tributaries due to sediment.
 A portion of the watershed is part of the Round Valley Indian Country.
 This TMDL does not apply to lands under tribal jurisdiction.

 The implementation requirements for the Eel River – Middle Main Sediment TMDL in this General Permit are based on the North Coast Sediment TMDL Implementation Policy adopted on November 29, 2004.
 The Sediment TMDL Implementation Policy requires the use of existing permitting and enforcement tools to pursue compliance with sediment-related standards by all dischargers of sediment waste.
 Construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for the Eel River – Middle Main Sediment TMDL.

-WLA Translation
+Waste Load Allocation Translation

-This TMDL set the sediment waste load allocation (WLA) for point sources at zero (0) for construction sites because this source is not significant.
+This TMDL set the sediment waste load allocation for point sources at zero (0) for construction sites because this source is not significant.

 Compliance Actions and Schedule

-Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLAs.
+Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocations.
 The North Coast Sediment TMDL Implementation Policy does not include an implementation date for this TMDL.
 Therefore, Responsible Dischargers are required to comply with this TMDL upon the effective date of this General Permit.

 vi.
 Eel River – North Fork Sediment TMDL

-The U.S. EPA established the Eel River – North Fork Sediment TMDL on December 30, 2002 to address the impairment of the North Fork Eel River and its tributaries due to sediment.
+The U.S. EPA established the Eel River – North Fork Sediment TMDL on December 30, 2002, to address the impairment of the North Fork Eel River and its tributaries due to sediment.
 These TMDLs do not apply to lands under tribal jurisdiction.

 The implementation requirements for the Eel River – North Fork Sediment TMDL in this General Permit are based on the North Coast Sediment TMDL Implementation Policy adopted on November 29, 2004.
 The North Coast Sediment TMDL Implementation Policy requires the use of existing permitting and enforcement tools to pursue compliance with sediment-related standards by all dischargers of sediment waste.
 Construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for the Eel River – North Fork Sediment TMDL.

-WLA Translation
+Waste Load Allocation Translation

-This TMDL set the sediment waste load allocation (WLA) for point sources at zero (0) because there are no significant point sources of sediment in the North Fork Eel River watershed.
+This TMDL set the sediment waste load allocation for point sources at zero (0) because there are no significant point sources of sediment in the North Fork Eel River watershed.

 Compliance Actions and Schedule